Essential Winter Photography Tips

 Icefields Parkway in Jasper National Park #43396 Purchase

-Frontcountry locations can be accessed in a number of different ways.
+Frontcountry locations can be accessed in several different ways.
 It may be as easy as driving up to a classic viewpoint along a road or in a national or state park.
 But keep in mind many of those locations may be closed or on unplowed roads in winter.

 North Cascades Winter Backcountry Camp #47098 Purchase